Ebazhanov/linkedin-skill-assessments-quizzes/aws/aws-quiz.md

 - [x] You cannot create a CIDR block with a netmask larger than /16
 - [ ] You can have only 10 subnets within a VPC

 #### Q39.
 You have a Linux EC2 instance that is not responding to requests and you can not connect to it via SSH.
-Using the EC2 console, you issued a command to stop the instance, but for the past 10 minutes the instance has been in the "stopping" state.
+Using the EC2 console, you issued a command to stop the instance, but for the past 10 minutes, the instance has been in the "stopping" state.
 What is the next step you should take?

 - [x] Issue another stop action via the EC2 console, and choose the option to forcefully stop the instance.
 - [ ] Create an AMI image of the instance, and choose the option to take the image without restarting the instance.